krnCode/PYDiceGame/README.md

 I made a little project planning so it can help me to make things from beginning to end.
 You can check this out here: [A Game of Dice](https://docs.google.com/document/d/1_EE2bnt9n8NKdreAe_ASHtDF8hAiSuswM3SmvQQ-y4M/edit?usp=sharing)

+## License

+This project is licensed under the terms of the MIT license.
+You can check the lincense in the root of this repository.

 ## Closing

 As always, I appreciate constructive feedback.
 Thanks in advance!